 In 2005, Ryan guided Morningside to one of its greatest football seasons in school history.
 The Mustangs posted a 12-1 record, won the GPAC championship with a perfect 10-0 record, and were ranked third nationally in the final 2005 NAIA regular season poll.
 The Mustangs toppled No. 14 St. Ambrose University 58-7 and No. 10 Evangel University 54-21 in the first two rounds of the NAIA Playoffs to reach the semifinals, where they lost 42-14 against second-ranked University of Saint Francis.

-Ryan led the Mustangs to records of 9-3 and the quarterfinals of the NAIA Playoffs in the 2006 and 2007 campaigns and his 2008, 2009, and 2010 teams returned to the quarterfinals and finished with records of 10-2 for the second highest victory totals in Morningside history.
+Ryan led the Mustangs to records of 9-3 and the quarterfinals of the NAIA Playoffs in the 2006 and 2007 campaigns and his 2008, 2009, and 2010 teams returned to the quarterfinals and finished with records of 10-2.

 Ryan’s Mustangs made their first appearance on the NAIA national stage in 2004 when they posted an 8-2 record, achieved a No. 12 national ranking, and secured their first-ever berth in the NAIA National Championship Series.